How To Reduce The Appearance Of Stretch Marks During Pregnancy

 2) Hydrate Your Skin Twice Daily

-A great way to prevent stretch marks during pregnancy is to keep your skin hydrated.
+A great way to reduce stretch marks during pregnancy is to keep your skin hydrated.
 You’re likely used to doing that with your face and neck, but you may have to start hydrating other parts of your body as well.

 We find that the best solution is to apply an all-natural Soothing Moisturizing Balm to your stomach, hips, thighs, and chest at least twice a day.
 Hydrating balms and creams work by increasing your skin’s elasticity.
 This allows your skin to expand and grow without tearing and forming stretch marks.